 We recognize two main sources of fitness variation for species i: genetic variance within species i and fitness variance caused by different ecological contexts.
 The latter source of fitness variation represents a “tangled bank” of trait optima caused by ecological variation.
 Community genetics thus represents the extent that genetic variance within any one species contributes “tangledness” to the ecological bank.
 To formally quantify how tangled species i's bank is and what contributes to the tangle, we quantify and partition species i's opportunity for selection.

-Estimates of the ‘opportunity for selection,’ provide an empirical estimate of selection intensity.
+Estimates of the "opportunity for selection," provide an empirical estimate of selection intensity.
 Crow (1958; 1962) noted that the variance in fitness, VW, divided by the squared average fitness, W2, equals the variance in relative fitness, Vw, thus providing an upper boundary on the change in mean fitness itself, as well as on the standardized change in the mean value of all other phenotypic traits.
-The ratio, VW/W2= Vw, describes the ‘opportunity’ for selection because not all fitness variation within a selection episode is heritable, and because by chance, an imperfect relationship exists between the actual variance in fitness, VW, and the expected covariance between phenotype (z) and relative fitness (wz), Cov(z, wz).
+The ratio, VW/W2= Vw, describes the “opportunity” for selection because not all fitness variation within a selection episode is heritable, and because by chance, an imperfect relationship exists between the actual variance in fitness, VW, and the expected covariance between phenotype (z) and relative fitness (wz), Cov(z, wz).
 Crow’s (1958) approach was extended by Wade (1979, 1995) to understand the sex-difference in the opportunity for selection.
 This sex difference in selection intensity determines whether and to what degree selection will cause the sexes to diverge in character.
 The total variance in relative fitness is informative because its value limits the potential strength of phenotypic selection on a suite of traits (Crow 1958, 1962; Wade 1979, 1995; Wade and Arnold 1980; Shuster and Wade 2003).
 We further extend Shuster and Wade’s approach to sexual selection to examine contributions to selection arising from different ecological contexts.

 Contribution to the tangled bank